hhomb/Solgenia/README.md

 ## Solgenia

-Welcome to the Solgenia repository, home to the data and code powering: Solgenia an experimental platform aimed at advancing energy-efficient, autonomous water taxi technology.
+Welcome to the Solgenia repository, home to the data and code powering the paper with title: Solgenia - A Test Platform Toward Energy-Efficient Autonomous Water Taxi Applications.

 # Paper Submission Update